-If you’re reading this, chances aren’t bad that you’re in Florida.
-The Sunshine State is the nation’s fourth biggest by population and is soon to overtake New York as the third.
-It’s a state with hundreds of miles of beach, no state income tax, glitzy and glamorous cities, as well as unique natural beauty, and relatively low property taxes.
+If you’re reading this, chances are you’re in Florida.
+The Sunshine State is the nation’s third-biggest by population and boasts hundreds of miles of beach, glitzy and glamorous cities, unique natural beauty, as well as no state income tax and relatively low property taxes.

-With over 19 million residents, there are plenty of entrepreneurially minded Floridians asking the same question: What are the economics of starting my own small business?
+With over 19 million residents, there are plenty of entrepreneurially minded Floridians asking the same question: What goes into starting a business in Florida?
 And since the answer is unique to where you live, it’s worth exploring what the startup process is in the southeastern-most U.S. state.

 It’s clearly a popular query: Florida has the second-highest density of startup businesses in the U.S., with more than 100 startups per 1,000 total firms.
 Plenty of new entrepreneurs either flock to or crop up in the state, particularly Miami.

 That being said, as you might expect, there’s still a certain amount of red tape to navigate on your way to starting and operating your business in Florida.
 Let’s review the steps that need to be taken, fees that need to be paid, forms that need to be submitted, and anything else involved in getting up and running.
 Some solid resources include Florida’s own Division of Library and Information Services and Florida’s Division of Corporations.

 Starting a Business in Florida: Officially Form Your Company

 Sounds simple enough, right?
 For the most part, it is.
 The formal process of starting your business in Florida has three typical steps.

 In most cases, you’ll likely choose from the three main categories of business entities: for-profit corporation, limited liability company (LLC), or nonprofit corporation.